 Tips on Using Artificial Lights for Houseplants at Home

 As we mentioned above, there’s no one size fits all answer for using artificial lights for houseplants.
-You’ll need to consider your plant’s specific needs and go from there.
+You’ll need to consider your plant’s needs and go from there.
 With that said, thinking about the following will get you off to a good start.

 Determining How Much Light You Need